Add Gene Annotation

 ;MaskedParentTypes="biological_region","repeat_region"

 ; The GFF files are expected to have their records grouped by map.
-This means that all records of a chromosome should come
+All records of a chromosome should come

 ; in one continuous block, followed by a block for another chromosome, etc. The records within the block can be unsorted (typical for Ensembl GFFs),